Blankinship Motor Company Building

 The Blankinship Motor Company Building is a historic auto dealership building at 120 East Cypress Street in Warren, Arkansas.
 Its construction in 1940 was heralded as part of an "era of progress", as the Art Moderne building supplanted a horse barn on the site.
-The building was designed by H. Ray Burke, whose other commissions included the Lonoke County Courthouse and the Drew County Courthouse.
-The building was used as a Ford and Lincoln dealership and service station until 1965, when the dealership closed.
+The building was designed by H. Ray Burks, whose other commissions included the Lonoke County Courthouse and the Drew County Courthouse.
+The building was used as a Ford, Mercury and Lincoln dealership and service station until 1965, when the dealership closed.
 It continued to operate as a service center until 1982, after which it has had a succession of other uses.

 The building was listed on the National Register of Historic Places in 2001.